moca/terraform-aws-hyperpod-ec2/README.md

 # Terraform AWS HyperPod EC2 Module

-A Terraform project demonstrating how to deploy an AWS HyperPod clusters with EC2 instances for machine learning workloads.
+A Terraform project demonstrating how to deploy an AWS EKS cluster with Sagemaker HyperPod nodes and EC2 instances for machine learning workloads.

 ## Features